 - Puncture wounds

 In some cases, these injuries can be fatal, particularly when small children are attacked by uncontrolled dogs.
 People can also be injured after being knocked down by a dog, leading to broken bones, head and back injuries.
 Some victims may even need psychological counseling to cope with the trauma of the attack and resulting injuries.

 Dog bite victims often suffer painful injuries and are left with significant medical expenses.
 Sever injuries may also cause a victim to miss work while they recover.
 However, victims can file a lawsuit to recover damages such as lost wages, medical costs, and other expenses.
 In addition, a person who is permanently disfigured because of a dog bite may also obtain compensation for pain and suffering.
 Lastly, if the dog’s owner acted recklessly or willfully, it may also be possible to recover punitive damages.

 If you or a loved one suffered a dog bite injury or was attacked by a dog, the law office of Michael LoGiudice can help you obtain just compensation.
 We have a proven track record of helping dog bite victims.
 Being injured in a dog attack is a traumatic experience and dog owners must be held accountable for injuries caused by their pets.
 We will offer you compassion and knowledge, and will aggressively fight for your rights so that you can focus on recovering from your injuries.
 Call our office or fill out a contact form today for a free consultation.

-The law office of Michael LoGiudice routinely represents dog bite victims in the greater New York area including Westchester, Putnam County, Dutchess County, Orange County, Rockland County, and Brewster.
+The law office of Michael LoGiudice routinely represents dog bite accident victims in the greater New York area including Westchester, Putnam County, Dutchess County, Rockland County, Orange County, and Brewster.